jackrobertscott/css-brewery/readme.md

 ### Return Value

-The `createHSLA` function returns an `HSLAObject` containing several methods to manipulate the color.
+The `createHsla` function returns an `HslaObject` containing several methods to manipulate the color.

-### `HSLAObject` Methods
+### `HslaObject` Methods

-- `set(newValues: Partial<HSLAValues>)`: Allows you to replace the current HSLA values with new ones.
+- `set(newValues: Partial<HslaValues>)`: Allows you to replace the current HSLA values with new ones.

-- `adjust(adjustments: Partial<HSLAValues>)`: Allows you to adjust the current HSLA values by specifying what you want to change.
+- `adjust(adjustments: Partial<HslaValues>)`: Allows you to adjust the current HSLA values by specifying what you want to change.

 - `shift(amount: number)`: Shifts the hue value by a given degree, positive or negative, looping around the color wheel.